trenchdevs/trenchdevs/README.md

 ## Requirements

-- Docker & Docker Compose / Docker Desktop for Windows or Mac
+- Docker & Docker Compose  (Docker Desktop)
-- Node JS Version 16 (`nvm` recommended)
+- Node JS LTS Version (Version 16 recommended)
-    - Use to compile the front-end assets (v16 > for vite support)

 ### Development Setup

-1. Clone the repo: `git clone https://github.com/trenchdevs/trenchdevs.git`
+1. Clone the repo
 2. `cd /path/to/trenchdevs`
 3. Initialize Everything: `npm run be:init`
-4. Navigate to `trenchdevs.localhost:22071` and you should see the default trenchdevs site
+4. Navigate to `http://trenchdevs.localhost:22071` and you should see the default trenchdevs site

+Setup Tested on:

+- Linux
+- Mac
+- Windows (via WSL2)

 ## Code of Conduct